Senior Thesis Guidelines

 - Do not rely upon your word processor/spellchecker for spelling or matters of grammar and usage such as the division of words into syllables, current practice in punctuation, or compounds.
 Refer to a standard dictionary and scholarly usage guide as well.
 Whatever forms you adopt, keep them consistent throughout your paper.
 You alone are responsible for proof-reading the final copy carefully.

 - Remember that you not only must acknowledge direct quotations from other writers but also ideas, structure, or language taken from them as well.
-On questions of proper attribution, consult the Student Handbook and Originality and Attribution, available through the English department office or your tutor.
+On questions of proper attribution, consult the College Regulations and Going to the Source, also available through the English department office or your tutor.